Skip to main content

 So what would a genuine cultural alternative look like?
 It would look less like a single, monolithic film and more like a decentralized, living ecosystem.
 It would be built on a different architecture, one designed for reciprocity, not extraction.
 Imagine, for instance, a production model where 15% of the budget is contractually placed into a trust, administered by a council of the featured African artists, to autonomously fund new projects in their home communities.
 This wouldn’t be charity; it would be a structural reinvestment, a way of ensuring that cultural capital generates material capital for the communities of origin, not just for a distant corporation.
 Imagine an interactive digital version of the film where every costume, dance style, and spiritual reference links to a short documentary profile of the community and artists who originated it, with a direct “tip” button for each.
 This would transform a passive viewing experience into an active, educational one, re-establishing the context that was stripped away and creating a direct line of support between the global audience and the local creator.

 Imagine a creative process, however slow and messy, that budgets for conflict and disagreement between collaborators.
 A process that understands that true solidarity is forged in negotiation—in the difficult, unglamorous work of navigating different perspectives and power imbalances—not in the seamless execution of a singular, top-down vision.
-Such alternatives would be less spectacular, perhaps, but infinitely more honest.
-They would acknowledge that solidarity isn’t an aesthetic achievement but a political process.
-They would treat beauty and justice as related but distinct goals, recognizing that one does not automatically guarantee the other.
-Most importantly, they would recognize that the communities being represented deserve not just celebration but sovereignty—the material capacity for self-determination.

 The film, in all its stunning beauty and profound contradictions, ultimately reveals our current moment’s central paradox: the transformation of liberation into a style, leaving the actual, grinding work of building power undone.
 Its beauty is real; so is its extraction.
 Both truths matter.
 Neither resolves the other.
 The African American woman whose tears affirmed her worth deserves that affirmation; the African communities whose cultures become raw material for that affirmation deserve sovereignty over their representation.
 These needs don’t compete; they reveal the same system of dispossession operating at different points on the globe.
 The work, then, is not to choose a side, but to refuse the false choice.
 It lies in the unresolved tension, in our refusal to simplify a complex reality into a simple resolution.
 The monopoly on meaning is breaking.
 The old center can no longer hold.
 In that new, fractured, and more honest landscape lies the work still to be done.